Senths02/portfolio/src/content/watch-party-data.md

 >- BBC Together (a watch party service)
 >- Data Pod (for managing your data)

-The team identified two points of friction specifically:
+The team identified two points of friction:
 1. The Data Pod set-up process
 2. The navigation